mattm6789/MattSFPortfolio/README.md

 1) This is a FirstBranch Commit, Push, Merge and Delete practice change.
 2) Second Change.
 I'm making progress
 3) Third Change working on deleting Branches Locally and on GitHub
+4) Fourth Branch Make change, Commit, Push from VSCode, In Git Pull to Merge Status, Merge,
+        * in VScode
+            >git branch -a
+            >git branch -d FourthBranch  (this should remove the local)
+            >git push origin --delete FourthBranch
+            >git fetch --prune FourthBranch (if necessary)